-However, Blue Badge holders who rely on regular visitors to receive constant help and care may apply for a free carer permit (see Section 2.9).
+Blue Badge holders who rely on regular visitors to receive constant help and care are not eligible for a Disabled Permit but may apply for a free carer permit (see Section 2.9).

-Only one concessionary permit will be issued per household (i.e., a free resident permit or a free carer permit).
+Only one concessionary permit will be issued per household (i.e., a free Disabled Permit or a free Carer Permit).